netgen-layouts/layouts-docs/cookbook/custom_parameter_types.rst

     important difference.
 It returns the parameter value ready for importing with Netgen Layouts export/import feature.
-Usually, this means that import procedure will provide to this method various IDs (for example location ID in eZ Platform), not as IDs, but as remote IDs of the same domain object, which then will be converted to IDs suitable for storing in the database.
+Usually, this means that import procedure will provide to this method various IDs (for example location ID in Ibexa CMS), not as IDs, but as remote IDs of the same domain object, which then will be converted to IDs suitable for storing in the database.

 ``isValueEmpty``